uikit/uikit-site/docs/pages/placeholder.md

 ## Usage

-This component applies a specially styled area to create a placeholder space.
+This component applies a specially styled area to create a placeholder space, which can be useful, for example in combination with the [Upload component](upload.md).
 Just add the `.uk-placeholder` class to a `<div>` element.

 ```html
 <div class="uk-placeholder"></div>